Children’s Residential In-Person Orientations

 Transitional Housing Placement Program (THPP) – A foster care program offered by a licensed transitional housing placement provider for 16 and 17 year old minor wards or up to age 18, to provide minors with the opportunities to practice the skills needed to live independently upon exiting the foster care system.

-For all other Orientation locations and schedules, please refer to the list of Children's Residential Regional Program Offices below.
+For those interested in obtaining a license for one of these facilities, or to find Orientation locations and schedules, please refer to the list of Children's Residential Regional Program Offices below.

 - Central California